 Learn how to write in a range of feature styles.
 Discover how to put together a long-form article that provides background and context for a news story.
 Build on the review-writing skills you acquired in your first year.
 Experiment with first-person profiles and discover the world of B2B writing.

 Understand the concepts and techniques employed in writing drama or comedy suitable for television or steaming service such as Netflix or Amazon.
 Learn how to develop an idea through the treatment stage, and finally into a script.

 As well as options from across the Faculty, for example in journalism, radio or media production.

 Explore your burgeoning specialism or passion and develop your connections.
 Develop a major project in your preferred focus.
-Take any approach experienced from the course, e.g., a professional writing project, a creative writing project, performance, or project that combines approaches or other specialism drawn from option modules you may have taken during the course.
+Take any approach experienced from the course, e.g., a professional writing project, a creative writing project, performance, or project that combines approaches or other specialism drawn from optional modules you may have taken during the course.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on firstname.lastname@example.org or 0191 515 3154.

 Entry requirements are provided for guidance only and we may offer you an entrance interview which will help us determine your eligibility for your chosen degree.
 This enables us to consider making you an offer if you are perhaps a mature student who has been out of education for a period of time, or you have gained significant knowledge and skills through employment rather than traditional education.